 You’ll be thankful for it when the bill finally does come due.

 Step 3: Review Your Credit

-It’s always a good idea to review your credit reports each year, so why not go ahead and do it now.
+It’s always a good idea to review your credit report each year, so why not go ahead and do it now.

-You can request your credit reports for free at AnnualCreditReport.com.
+You can request a free copy of your report at AnnualCreditReport.com.

 Check to make sure there are no errors or suspicious activities.

-Credit bureaus often make mistakes and spotting unusual activity like new accounts can help you detect identity fraud before it becomes a problem.
+Credit bureaus often make mistakes and spotting unusual activity like new accounts can help you detect identity theft before it becomes a problem.

-If you do find an error on your report, make sure you address it.
+If you do find an error in your report, make sure you address it.

-Negatives on your credit report can affect your ability to get a job, the interest rates you’ll pay, and make it tougher to get insurance or any more lines of credit.
+Negatives on your credit report can affect your ability to get a job, cause you to pay the highest interest rate, and make it tougher to get insurance or any more lines of credit.

 It’s not always easy to dispute things so if you need help I recommend using this guide from Clark Howard.